 Paying the NSW government-subsidised TAFE NSW fee in instalments

-If your course runs for more than one semester and you are eligilble for a Government-subsidised place, you may be able to pay your TAFE NSW fee in two equal instalments (unless you pay the concession fee).
+In 2014 if your course runs for more than one semester and you are eligible for a Government-subsidised place, you may be able to pay your TAFE NSW fee in two equal instalments (unless you pay the concession fee).
 The first payment is made when you enrol.
 The second payment is required by 31 May of that year.

 Part payment plans

 North Coast TAFE, together with a range of finance partners, offer fee-payment options or part-payment plans to assist you in managing the costs of your course of study.
 We recommend that you choose an option that is suited to your needs and personal circumstances.
 If you choose a part-payment option, you are still liable for the full course cost, should you choose to withdraw from the course prior to completing your payments.

 If fee-paying options (like VET FEE-HELP*) are not suitable or available to you, consider a personalised payment plan that includes:

 - A simple application process

 - Weekly, fortnightly or monthly payments

 - Your choice of term or flexible contract arrangements